Fundraiser after cancer death of 'amazing' Leeds singer Alexis Woolerton, 34

 "She was an amazing singer.
 One and Only by Adele was our song.
 She used to sing it to me with such a passion.

-"She was loving and kind and anyone her last penny.
+"She was loving and kind and would give anyone her last penny.
 She was generous to a fault and loved to make people smile."

 Mr Walker added: "Alex missed one cervical smear in 2015, which cost her life.
-She used to say to women not to put off going for cervical screening."
+She would wish people would learn from her and not put off going for cervical screening.”

 Miss Woolerton's mother Ann-Marie Woolerton, 62, said: "From being a young girl all she wanted to do was sing.
 She was a fantastic singer.